JanLahmann/RasQberry/documentation/RasQberry_checkList.md

 <br/>

 The senseHAT Demos are executable:<br/>
-You can sccess these demos with the RasQberry Configuration Tool under `D - Quantum Demos`.<br/>
+You can access these demos with the RasQberry Configuration Tool under `D - Quantum Demos`.<br/>
 - [ ] Rasqberry-Tie 5<br/>
 - [ ] Rasqberry-Tie 16<br/>
 - [ ] Qrasp<br/>